danielsunjin/Daniel-REU-Project-Files/README.md

 The [Archive](https://github.com/danielsunjin/Daniel-REU-Project-Files/tree/main/Archive) folder contains the R script for reading the connectome and behavior metrics data and for running vertex screening on the connectomes and behavior metrics.

 The file [r_reader_connectome.R](https://github.com/danielsunjin/Daniel-REU-Project-Files/blob/main/Archive/r_reader_connectome.R) reads the connectome and behavior metrics data.
 Note that the variables storing the path to the master mouse datasheet, the connectomes, and the behavior.rda file may need to be updated.
+This script outputs the data read as rda files (noreadcsf.rda, connectivity.rda, and response.rda).

 The file [vertex_func.py](https://github.com/danielsunjin/Daniel-REU-Project-Files/blob/main/Archive/vertex_func.py) contains the function `vertex()` for running vertex screening on the data.
 This function is used in the file [vertex_connectome.py](https://github.com/danielsunjin/Daniel-REU-Project-Files/blob/main/Archive/vertex_connectome.py) to perform vertex screening on the data.
 The code for `vertex()` needs to be run before using the function in [vertex_connectome.py](https://github.com/danielsunjin/Daniel-REU-Project-Files/blob/main/Archive/vertex_connectome.py).
 In [vertex_connectome.py](https://github.com/danielsunjin/Daniel-REU-Project-Files/blob/main/Archive/vertex_connectome.py), set the variable `y` to be the behavior metric columns columns of behavior.rda to determine which brain regions are correlated with the behavior metrics.

+## Sparse Canonical Correlation Analysis (SCCA)

+The [agesexgene](https://github.com/danielsunjin/Daniel-REU-Project-Files/tree/main/agesexgene) folder contains the R script[readandrunplussubnetsnoweight_behavioral.R](https://github.com/danielsunjin/Daniel-REU-Project-Files/blob/main/agesexgene/readandrunplussubnetsnoweight_behavioral.R) that run SCCA on the connectomes and behavior metrics.